carpedm20/blog/content/pages/about.rst

 - Improve a personal newsfeed and a push notification engine
 - Build a prediction model for age and gender only with the user's action pattern in the services
 - Build admin dashboard and statistical visualization for push notification
+- Worked as a substitute of mandatory military service

 Intern, `Moloco`_, California, USA (2014.10 ~ 2015.01)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~